johnwilldonicely/LDAS/README.md

 		$ ./xs-progsetup install --scope global

-### If git is not already installed
+## If git is not already installed on your system

-If git is not installed, before running the above commands, visit GitHub and downlad the zip file for the latest version of LDAS.
+If git is not installed, the install script will not be able to clone the repository.
+Instead, before running *step3* above, visit GitHub and downlad the zip file for the latest version of LDAS:

 	https://github.com/johnwilldonicely/LDAS

-Then run the install script as before, but using the --zip option to specify the zip archive to use:
+Then, run the install script as before, but use the --zip option to specify the zip archive to use.
+Note that as before, you can also use the --scope option to determine if the installation is for the current user or all users.

 	$ ./xs-progsetup install --zip LDAS-master.zip